-CODE OF ETHICS FRAUD POLICY 2.
-Defines the core values of the organization Establishes ethical standards of conduct Requires compliance with laws and regulations 1.
-Defines the organization's policy and risk appetite toward fraud and corruption Establishes ethical standards and expectations 4.
-Defines individual responsibilities, expectations, and behavior 3. regarding fraud and corruption Requires compliance with laws and regulations Requires instances of unethical conduct to be reported 4.
-Outlines roles, responsibilities, procedures and controls to identify, evaluate, prevent, detect, and respond to fraud and corruption 6.
-Defines potential sanctions for violating the Code of Ethics 5.
-Defines reporting mechanisms and requirements 7.
-Requires that personal and organizational conflicts be disclosed and managed 6.
-Defines procedures for investigating alleged instances of fraud and corruption 8.
-Outlines whistleblower protections 7.
-Defines potential consequences and disciplinary measures 8.
+- 1. Defines the organization's policy and risk appetite toward fraud and corruption - 2.
+Establishes ethical standards and expectations regarding fraud and corruption - 3.
+Requires compliance with laws and regulations - 4.
+Outlines roles, responsibilities, procedures and controls to identify, evaluate, prevent, detect, and respond to fraud and corruption - 5.
+Defines reporting mechanisms and requirements - 6.
+Defines procedures for investigating alleged instances of fraud and corruption - 7.
+Defines potential consequences and disciplinary measures - 8.
 Outlines whistleblower protections

-WHAT ISYOUR ROLE IN IDENTIFYING AND COMBATTING CORRUPTION?
+WHAT IS YOUR ROLE IN IDENTIFYING AND COMBATTING CORRUPTION?